MicrosoftDocs/sdk-api/sdk-api-src/content/dcomp/nf-dcomp-idcompositionrotatetransform3d-setaxisx(idcompositionanimation).md

 ## -description

-Changes the value of the AxisX property of a 3D rotation transform.
+Animates the value of the AxisX property of a 3D rotation transform.
 The AxisX property specifies the x-coordinate for the axis vector of rotation.
 The default value is zero.

 ## -parameters